 Not only Russia, but also other former members of the Soviet bloc, cluster at the bottom of the worldwide ranking.

-Chinese science turns out to be actually the least globalized in the whole world initially.
+Chinese science in fact turns out to be the least globalized in the whole world initially.

 Tip: Replace China by other members of the Soviet bloc to see how they fare in comparison to the world average.